pkulkark/CodeChallenge/format-categories/README.md

   * _product_count_:
   * _name_: Name of the category
   * _name_ar_:
-  * _tree_: Names of all parent categories and the current category joined using the character ' > ' . if no parent, leave current category name alone
+  * _tree_: Names of all parent categories and the current category joined using the character ' > ' . if no parent, current category name is used
   * _tree_ar_: Just like the tree attribute, but Arabic names
   * _ids_: List of ids of all parent categories and the current category id, in hierarchical order.
-If no parent, leave current category id alone
+If no parent, current category id is used
   * _path_:

 The output file is created when the python file is executed.